Samantha Weeks

 What values are most important to you in your work and personal life?

-My daughter is also a constant source of inspiration.
-I want her to see her Momma as her own biggest fan — someone who shows up, believes in herself, and embraces every opportunity to grow.
-My drive isn’t just for professional success; it’s to model courage, determination, and self-confidence for the next generation.
+My daughter is a constant source of inspiration.
+I want her to see her Mom as her biggest fan — someone who shows up, believes in herself, and embraces every opportunity to grow.
+My drive isn’t just about professional success; it’s about modeling courage, determination, and self-confidence for the next generation.

-For me, success isn’t just about achieving goals.
-It’s about showing up consistently, staying grounded in your values, and embracing growth — even when the path is steep.
+For me, success isn’t only about achieving goals.
+It’s about showing up consistently, staying grounded in your values, and embracing growth, even when the path is steep.
 It’s about using every challenge as an opportunity to learn, lift others, and lead with intention.
 Resilience is a muscle we build over time, and the courage to persist, evolve, and keep pushing forward is what defines lasting success.

 Locations